 You may need to use your earnings for essential expenses (like books) or in some cases as part of your tuition payment.
 The College pays you regularly by check.

 In summer, many students find on-campus paid internships or full-time work, earning up to $3,200 or even more (but of course you can't save that much, because you have living expenses).

 Can I work off-campus?

-After 9 months as a college student, you may also be able to work on a limited basis off-campus, usually in the field of your major or in conjunction with an internship for credit, whether in summer or during the academic year.
+After 9 months as a college student, you may also be able to work on a limited basis off-campus, in the field of your major and in conjunction with an internship for credit course, whether in summer or during the academic year.